moldyn/MSMPathfinder/README.md

 # Documentation
-All options are well documented and may be viewed by 'MSMPathfinder -h'.
+All options are well documented and may be viewed by `MSMPathfinder -h`.

 # Citations